srpeltz/project4/readme.md

 1. Clone/fork repo into your workspace
 2. Navigate locally to the root directory<br>
 `$ cd ~/project4`
+3. Create you own .env file in the root of the project and enter a token secret like below.<br>
+'TOKEN_SECRET={YOUR SECRET}'
-3. Install all the dependencies from the package json <br>
+4. Install all the dependencies from the package json <br>
 `$ npm install`
-4. Run nodemon <br>
+5. Run nodemon <br>
 `$ nodemon`
-5. Open your default browser and navigate to http://localhost:3000<br>
+6. Open your default browser and navigate to http://localhost:3000<br>

 #### ERD